Bard MBA Career Development with Jorge Fontanez

 Fontanez says that “This approach has garnered support from the Bard MBA students, many of who

 are experimenting with HOW to make the most of their degree now, or after graduation, not WHAT industry, career or job they intend to go into next.”

 Alistair Hall worked with Fontanez last year, and recently landed a position as consultant in Power & Utilities with KPMG in Los Angeles.
 Hall says that “The Bard career course provided with the right questions and focus for approaching my career search.
 It empowered me to shift from blindly submitting resumes online to thoughtfully networking and identifying opportunities at organizations

 that resonated with my goals."

 Bard MBA graduates join more than 300 alumni/ae working in the sustainable business and environmental policy fields.
-View our Look Book to explore career opportunities and the Alum network.
+If you're still considering, or even not sure how to choose an MBA program, view our Look Book to explore career opportunities and the Alum network.
 Links to other articles about our graduates career success are here.